VBA to Set Range in Excel (7 Examples)

 Read More: Excel VBA: Set Range by Row and Column Number

-7. Set Range through Command Button in VBA
+Example 7 – Set the Range through a Command Button in VBA

 Steps:

-• Make sure, you have Design Mode turned on.
+• Go to Developer, then Insert, and choose Command Button.
+Make sure you have the Design Mode turned on.

-• Drag around the Command Button in the sheet.
+• Drag the Command Button into the sheet.

 • Double-click on the button and it will take you to the code window, auto-generated with a VBA Sub-procedure code.

-• Inside the Sub, write your code and Save.
+• Inside the Sub, copy your code and Save.

 • Go back to the worksheet of interest and click the Command Button.
 The result based on your code will appear in the worksheet.